Cheryl Burke Speaks Out, Says ‘Dancing With The Stars’ Isn’t Rigged

 She did take a bit of time away from the show, but fans are hoping that Cheryl Burke is back for good now.
 The fans would love to see her keep up on the show.
 She admits that she took a three-month break to go and train before coming back again.
 Cheryl reveals that taking this time gave her enough time to get inspired again.

 A lot of people are shocked to hear that Cheryl says the show isn’t rigged.
-Tonight, a big winner for this season will be picked.
-Don’t miss the finale of Dancing With the Stars on November 20 on ABC.
+Tomorrow, a big winner for this season will be picked.
+Don’t miss the finale of Dancing With the Stars on November 21 on ABC.
 This has been a great season that is coming to an end.

 [Featured Image by David Livingston/Getty Images]